HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/helm_update_deployment.md

           operatorToHelm:
             enabled: true

+    !!!note
-    **Note:** The `operatorToHelm` configuration property is not supported in CF200, hence it must be removed.
+        The `operatorToHelm` configuration property is not supported in CF200, hence it must be removed.
 This property was introduced in CF199 to facilitate migration from the previous Operator-based deployments to Helm-based deployments.

 4.  **Update the image tags**